-This is a guest post by Richard Rosen, Founder of Red Zone Legal Marketing.
+This following is a guest post by Richard Rosen, Founder of Red Zone Legal Marketing.

 As an attorney, you’ve recognized that the internet represents both an opportunity and a requirement for your business.